-Helsinki is so close to Tallinn (by ferry about 2-2,5 hours) so it is very popular for Finns to visit our neighbouring country across the pond, called the Gulf of Finland.
-The ferries run frequently and are not too expensive either (10-20 euros) so it’s no wonder that Estonia is one of our favourite holiday destinations.
+Helsinki is so close to Tallinn (by ferry about 2-2,5 hours) so it is very popular among Finns to visit our neighbouring country across the pond that’s called the Gulf of Finland.
+The ferries run frequently and are not too expensive either (10-20 euros).
+It’s no wonder that Estonia is one of our favourite holiday destinations!
+For those wanting to see more of this beautiful country, why not hop on a bike and cycle around Estonia.

 The Number 1 Thing to Do in Tallinn: Visit The Old Town